 Additional Features

-- Reflective Strips: Essential for outdoor workouts, especially in low-light conditions.
+- Reflective Strips: Enhance visibility for outdoor workouts, particularly in low-light conditions.

 Adjustable Weighted Vest Comparison